bit-fag/rpsqt/README.md

 ![Step 6](http://i.imgur.com/WEHWzd3.png "Paste cleartexr from first instance to second.
 Get result")

 ![Step 7](http://i.imgur.com/gH5owZZ.png "Paste cleartexr from second instance to first.
 Get result")

+Your contribution to bitcoin address 1N8kkCSKFc18LEtBLLSdoa35cdxsLRvLXM is highly appreciated!

+Contributions let me work at things like this instead of earning money IRL.
+More contributions => more funny applications